utrains/terraform_job_preparation/README.md

   - Terraform has a wide range of use cases, from **resource management** (servers, storage, networks) to **cost optimization** in the cloud.
 In this case, we have :

-    - **Infrastructure provisioning**: automating the creation and management of cloud resources, such as virtual machines, databases and network components.
+    - **Infrastructure provisioning**: automating the creation and management of cloud resources, such as virtual machines, databases and network components. e.g: "Automating the provisioning of AWS EC2 instances, RDS databases, and VPC components using Terraform ensures a consistent, repeatable setup across different environments".

     - **Environment management**: Create and manage multiple environments (development, test, production) with consistent configurations.